marcglasberg/fast_immutable_collections/docs/README2.md

 [1, 2, null, 3].sort((a, b) => a.compareObjectTo(b, nullsBefore: true));
 ```

 ## 6.3.
 SortBy function

 The `sortBy` function lets you define a rule,
-and then possibly nest it with other rules with lower priority.
+and then possibly nest it with other rules of lower priority.
 For example, suppose you have a list of numbers
 which you want to sort according to the following rules: